maxoodf/russian_news_corpus/README.md

 ##Russian mass media normalised texts corpus

 Russian mass media (27 top on-line sources) articles collection for the period of 01.04.2016 - 25.07.2016.
-Texts are normalised and separated by '\n' dilimeter.
+Articles are normalised and separated by '\n' char dilimeter.

 * Size:           ~ 1.5 GB
 * Articles:       ~ 505 000